Yvorie90/Automaton/README.md

 to set your transition tell the state where the transition begin, the character transition and then the state where it goes to<br>

 important things:<br>
+you don't have to initialize anything just use states, they'll be created if they're not already <br>
 you can use ".." to set multiple transitions once, like alpha (a,b,c,d, ... ,y,z) like that:<br>
 ```
 A1 a..z A2